What is follicle stimulating hormone (FSH)?

 A fluid filled sac in the ovaries.
 Temporary cysts are related to hormonal abnormalities often associated with ovulation disorders.
 They almost always resolve on their own.
 Benign ovarian cysts are not caused by hormone abnormalities but by the growth of new tissue.
 The vast majority of these cysts are benign.

-A condition that results from over stimulation of the ovary during controlled ovarian (COS) .About 10% to 20% of women experience mild OHSS because the ovaries are enlarged, causing them to be painful and sensitive to pressure.
+A condition that results from over stimulation of the ovary during ovarian (OS) .About 10% to 20% of women experience mild OHSS because the ovaries are enlarged, causing them to be painful and sensitive to pressure.
 There are many different ways to manage OHSS: reducing the dose of gonadotropin stimulation, bed rest, cancellation of the in-vitro-fertilization (IVF) cycle or the embryo transfer.
-Severe OHSS occurs in 1% to 2% of women undergoing COS, and may required hospitalization.
+Severe OHSS occurs in less than 1% of women undergoing OS and may require hospitalization.

-A disease diagnosed by at least two or three of the following conditions: 1) irregular or complete absence of ovulation 2) excess androgen levels 3) 24 follicles in both ovaries.
+A disease diagnosed by at least two or three of the following conditions: 1) irregular or complete absence of ovulation 2) excess androgen levels in blood or increased hair growth 3) 24 follicles in both ovaries.
 Often associated with infertility and other medical problems.

 What is a Post Coital Test?
 This is a test that was once thought to predict pregnancy rates.
 This Post Coital Test procedure is no longer performed.
 It involves collection of cervical mucus from the cervix within a couple of hours after a woman has had intercourse.
 The mucus is then analyzed to look moving sperm.

-A hormone produced mainly during the second half of the menstrual cycle to trigger uterine lining growth so the embryo can implant.
+A hormone produced mainly during the second half of the menstrual cycle to stimulate uterine lining growth so the embryo can implant.

 A physician specializing in obstetrics and gynecology (OB-GYN) with 3 years of additional training in endocrinology and infertility, a published thesis, two years of clinical practice and has passed rigorous written and oral examinations.
-Fertility Specialists are also called Reproductive Endocrinologist.
+Some obstetrician/gynecologists call themselves fertility specialists, but only those who meet strict requirements are Reproductive Endocrinologists.

 Ovaries that have a low or no response to ovarian stimulation with gonadotropins follicle stimulation hormone (FSH) and/or lutenizing hormone (LH).